Touch The Wall Fingers touching James W Herrick Jr's name on the Wall

 BACK TO TOP

 Touch the Wall Updated. the Repatriation chart is currently being updated and will soon reflect all of the veterans brought home.
-Since the 30 March 2010, the "unaccounted veterans" are now at 1695.
-The breakdown is as follows: Vietnam – 1,300 (NVN-477, VSN-823); Laos – 330; Cambodia – 58; Peoples Republic of China territorial waters – 7.
-Over 450 were over-water losses.
+Since the 18 March 2012, the "unaccounted veterans" are now at 1677.
+The breakdown is as follows: The countries involved are: VN (Vietnam North - 472), VS (Vietnam South - 814), CB (Cambodia - 58, CH (China - 7) and LA (Laos - 326) which accumlative is 1713 and is inclusive of the 32 Civilians noted above.
+Please note that more than 450 are over-water losses.
+Please contact me if you want a breakdown of the 3 categories for each country.
 We understand the concerns of the families who believe there needs to be more commprehensive testing which concludes the results are error free.
 However, once the POW/MIA Task Force releases their conclusions, we feel we should at least announce their results.
 New additions will be entered soon.

-Six veterans were added to the Vietnam Veterans Memorial in Washington on Memorial Day 2010.
-The 2011 inductees, were announced and they now have their rightful place on "The Wall."
-You can review these additions at Names Added Chart.
+Six (6) veterans were added to the Vietnam Veterans Memorial in Washington on Memorial Day 2013.
+The 2013 inductees, were announced and they now have their rightful place on "The Wall."
+Their panel and line number were assigned, and you can review these additions at Names Added Chart.

 Vietnam Dog Handlers - War Dog Memorial Information